Skip to Main Content

 • Expert testimony

-The strength of your evidence and the significance of your injury strongly correlates with the size of a jury verdict or settlement.
-The stronger a case and the more disabling the injury, the higher the recovery is likely to be.
-If you suspect medical malpractice, you can strengthen your case by keeping thorough records.
+The strength of the evidence and the significance of your injury strongly correlate with the size of a jury verdict or settlement.
+The stronger the case and the more impactful the injury, the higher the recovery is likely to be.

 How Settlement Amounts Are Determined in Medical Malpractice Cases